Lilleborg/FYS3150-Computational-physics/README.md

-# Computational-Physics-FYS3150
+# Computational PhysicsFYS3150
+## Projects in collaboration with:
-Projects FYS3150 collaborating with Julie Thingwall and Wanja Paulsen
+Julie Thingwall and Wanja Paulsen